JElie97/Retail-fashion-sales/README.md

     - Purchase Amount(USD)
     - Review Rating
     - Measure Values
-     - The focus was on Date Purchase, Customer Reference ID, Item Purchased for Customer Preferences.
+     - The focus was on Date Purchase, Purchase Amount(USD), and Item Purchased for Customer Preferences.
      - Another focus is on Customer Reference ID, Purchase Amount ID, Avg Spend per customer per method, and payment method for Payment Behaviors.
+     - Lastly, Date Purchase, and Purchase Amount(USD) for trends over time.
     ## Insights
-    -
+    - Most items that have high purchased amounts in 2022 have low ratings, while those same items have lower puchased amounts in 2023 and have higher ratings.
+    - One of those exceptions was the item was Tunic which still had a higher purchase amount in